trevisanj/PFANT/data/common/README.md

 Data files that are independent from the star.

+:zap: Please download grid.moo from [this location](https://drive.google.com/open?id=0B8m8GNLFiaewejd6dmJ6MW1pX2c), as this file is more than 100 MB large and therefore cannot be hosted by GitHub.

 filename       | description
 ---------------|-------------
 atoms.dat      | atomic lines (from 3688.331 to 8194.824 angstrom) (original name was `atomgrade.dat`)